UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

     ip_address=null
     # the port to bind to, -1 to choose automatically
     port=20059
+    # an IP whitelist which will be used if it contains at least one value
+    ip_whitelist=[]
     secure {
         # make the web server SSL secured
         enabled=false